4GeeksAcademy/machine-learning-content/README.md

 ## Collect and store data (4 days)

-1. Intro to SQL (Structured Query language) - external
+1.1.
+Intro to SQL (Structured Query language) - external

 1.2 Create and connect to SQL databases with Python

 📝 Connecting to a Sql database from Python

-2. Loading Static Files (csv, json, yml)
+2.1.
+Loading Static Files (csv, json, yml)

-2.2  Web Scraping tools and techniques
+2.2.
+Web Scraping tools and techniques

 📝 Web scraping data from a website

-3. Data Science project structure

-📝 ML Project structure activity
+3. Project structure

-Project: Interacting with the Twitter API
+📝 Interacting with the Twitter API

 ## Data Management (3 days)